Bhaskar249/cyberdude/README.md

 cyberdude
 =========
-This codes are written by me.
-So if you want to use it then please do inform me.
+These codes are written by me.
+So if you want to use them please do inform me.
-My email Bhaskarpathak714@gmail.com
+My email bhaskarpathak714@gmail.com